cuginoAle/freeagent_csv_parser/README.md

 # freeagent_csv_parser

-This is a little tool to convert Monzo's and Trasferwise's cvs export into the format FreeAgent understands
+This is a little tool to convert Monzo's and Trasferwise's csv export into the format FreeAgent understands

 ## Usage: